patricklam/plam.new-webpage/content/post/20240310-pacific-and-edmonton.md

 </style>

-I flew to Canada on the Thursday before the Pacific International judo tournament in Abbotsford, with an early-morning departure, and, yet again, a stop in Sydney.
+I flew to Canada on the Thursday before the [Pacific International](https://www.live.judobc.ca/2024-events/pacific-international/) judo tournament in Abbotsford, with an early-morning departure, and, yet again, a stop in Sydney.
 Due to the magic of the International Date Line, I also arrived in Vancouver on Thursday, at 6am.
-Then I napped in a conference room, was on a PhD defense committee, and attended a talk at SFU.
+Then I napped in a conference room, served on a PhD defense committee, and attended a talk at SFU.
 Then I got a bunch of sleep in Vancouver and drove to Abbotsford.